 An automatic or manual driveway gate adds privacy, security, and curb appeal.

 Proper maintenance prolongs the life of your asphalt driveway and helps prevent costly repairs.
 Asphalt driveways require sealing about six months after installation, which protects the surface from cracking and deterioration from exposure to water, extreme weather conditions, and other factors.
-Expect to pay about $3 to $7 per square foot for seal coating every two to three years, potentially more frequently depending on usage and wear.
+Expect to pay about $3 to $7 per square foot for sealcoating every two to three years, potentially more frequently depending on usage and wear.

 Other maintenance includes crack filling and other minor asphalt repairs to prevent further damage.
 These services cost about $1 to $4 per linear foot, depending on the damage’s severity.

 Choosing between repaving and repairing your asphalt driveway depends on its current condition and long-term goals.
-Asphalt driveway repairs are usually suitable for minor or localized damage, such as small cracks, potholes, or surface imperfections.
-Periodic resealing and resurfacing can also prevent and resolve damage issues, but they can only extend the lifespan of a driveway for a limited time.
+Asphalt driveway repairs are suitable for minor or localized damage, such as small cracks, potholes, or surface imperfections.
+Periodic resealing and asphalt resurfacing can also prevent and resolve damage issues, but they can only extend the lifespan of a driveway for a limited time.

-Repaving your driveway is often more cost-effective in the long term, especially if it’s more than 15 years old and showing significant signs of wear, such as extensive cracks, uneven surfaces, or eroded base materials.
+Repaving your driveway is more cost-effective in the long term, especially if it’s more than 15 years old and showing significant signs of wear, such as extensive cracks, uneven surfaces, or eroded base materials.
 Although it requires greater investment and time than repairs, opting for a new driveway offers a smooth and high-quality upgrade that can yield increased property value and minimize repair costs.

 Enhanced curb appeal

-High durability compared to other materials
+Durable surface compared to other materials

-Cost-effective maintenance and repair needs
+Lower maintenance and repair costs

-Added parking for guests or renters
+Convenience for guests or renters

-Get detailed quotes from multiple contractors to ensure the best value for your investment.
+Get detailed quotes from multiple contractors.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed over 10,000 real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.